deuxfleurs-org/garage/script/jepsen.garage/README.md

 - For now, no failures with clock-scramble nemesis + partition nemesis -> TODO long test run

+- Does not seem to fail with partition + layout reconfiguration nemesis (>100 runs)

 - Does not seem to fail with the clock scrambler + partition + layout reconfiguation nemesis (>10 runs), although theoretically it could

 TODO: make it fail!!!